derlehner/IndoorAirQuality_DigitalTwin_Exemplar/raspberry/simulated_data/README.md

 **Go to project folder**→**Digital Twin→Cloud**

+Navigate to project and then Digital Twin directory [Digital Twin](./cdlmint-airqualityusecase/Digital Twin/)

 The folder contains the files for performing CRUD operations on Digital Twin with Telemetry Data

 **Files used :**